MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. On the **Home** portal page, **Welcome to Microsoft 365 Defender** is displayed.

-1. Scroll down through the tiles until you find the tile labeled **Microsoft 365 Defender** with the message, **Turn on Microsoft 365 Defender.**
+1. Scroll down through the tiles until you find the tile labeled **Microsoft Defender XDR** with the message, **Turn on Microsoft Defender XDR.**

     >**Hint:** It should be at the bottom right of the tiles.